Saskatoon Police Service

-Saskatoon Police Service (SPS; Service de police de Saskatoon) is the municipal police service in Saskatoon, Saskatchewan, Canada.
+Saskatoon Police Service (SPS) is the municipal police service in Saskatoon, Saskatchewan, Canada.
 It holds both municipal and provincial jurisdiction.
 Police Chief Cam McBride is the head of the service.
 The deputy chiefs are Dave Haye (Support Services) and Darren Pringle (Operations).
 The SPS operates in partnership and cooperation with the Corman Park Police Service and the Royal Canadian Mounted Police.